3mdeb/fwupd-bsd-documentation/dragonflybsd/esrt-api.md

  * obtain `ioctl-efitool` branch of https://github.com/3mdeb/DragonFlyBSD/tree/ioctl-efitool fork of DragonFlyBSD source tree
- * compile kernel
+ * compile and install kernel
- * compile EFI bootloader
- * install both of them
  * compile and install tool that uses ESRT API
  * reboot and check that it works